Some minimal bimolecular mass-action systems with limit cycles: Feinberg--Berner oscillator

 To prove (vi), notice that in the special case $\kappa_1= 1$, $\kappa_2=\frac15$, $\kappa_4=\frac15$, the expression $a_2a_1-a_0$ simplifies to $h(\kappa_6,\kappa_8)$ (up to a positive multiplier).
-Part (a) in (vi) then follows immediately by the Routh-Hurwitz criterion.
+Part (a) in (vi) then follows immediately by the Routh--Hurwitz criterion.
 For proving part (b), one computes the first focal value, $L_1$, along the curve $\mathcal{H}_c$.
-This can be performed e.g.\ by applying formula (5.39) in \cite{kuznetsov:2004} using a software that is capable for symbolic computations, like Mathematica.
-Unfortunately, in this particular case, the obtained expression for $L_1$ is complicated.
-One can nevertheless analyse it by Mathematica and find that $L_1<0$ when $\kappa_6$ is close to $0$, while $L_1>0$ when $\kappa_8$ is close to $0$.
+By applying formula \cite[(5.39)]{kuznetsov:2004} we find that $L_1<0$ when $\kappa_6$ is close to $0$, while $L_1>0$ when $\kappa_8$ is close to $0$ (for the calculations, see the respective Mathematica Notebook in the GitHub repository \cite{boros:2022}).
 We have depicted in the left panel of \Cref{fig:F} the sign of $h(\kappa_6,\kappa_8)$ and the sign of the first focal value.
 This concludes the proof of (vi).

 To prove (vii), it suffices to note that a supercritical Andronov--Hopf bifurcation is possible by (vi).